Tech Sellers Will Lead The Purposeful Economy

 We were fortunate with our timing to enter the workforce following the Dot-Com crash when the best companies built for long-term growth emerged.
 We navigated the Financial Crisis and learned how to be resilient, fiscally savvy, and creative in business to earn trust.
 This left a huge imprint on us psychologically to teach us that authenticity, creativity, and sound strategy created the best recipe for forging strong relationships in business (and life).

-• Learn: Develop skills, grit, and resilience
+- Learn: Develop skills, grit, and resilience

-• Earn: Turn those attributes into life-changing autonomy and influence
+- Earn: Turn those attributes into life-changing autonomy and influence

-• Evolve: Define what’s next completely on our terms while giving back to those in our industry.
+- Evolve: Define what’s next completely on our terms while giving back to those in our industry.

 The elite revenue generator has the luxury of entering the Evolve stage not needing to act as a CEO, but more like a VC.
 They have the freedom, autonomy, and cash pile to be more experimental than traditional creators and are able to place long-term strategic bets.
 Their decisions aren’t money first, life design later.
 It’s the inverse.
 They can follow their ideas or ambitions with as little or as much intensity as they desire.
-They can also draw from a deep background of highly valuable skills because of the intersection of all of the macro and micro economies we learned and earned in:
+They can also draw from a deep background of highly valuable capabilities because of the intersection of all of the macro and micro economies we learned and earned in:

-• Working with the latest technologies – tools used in big business and The Creator Economy simultaneously
+- Working with the latest technologies–tools used in big business and The Creator Economy simultaneously

-• Developing a powerful performance muscle over several years (sales) that conditions grit, ingenuity, and resilience while also being skilled at marketing, building a personal brand online, and growing audiences and networks
+- Developing a powerful performance muscle over several years (sales) that conditions grit, ingenuity, and resilience while also being skilled at marketing, building a personal brand online, and growing audiences and networks

-But most importantly, because we don’t have to rush to generate cash – the businesses and products we build are designed around purpose.
-We give back and share knowledge, not because we need to pay for the biggest home on the block or the fastest car in the driveway, but because we love helping pull others up – especially those who share the battle scars and wounds of selling.
+But most importantly, because we don’t have to rush to generate cash–the businesses and products we build are designed around purpose.
+We give back and share knowledge, not because we need to pay for the biggest home on the block or the fastest car in the driveway, but because we love helping pull others up–especially those who share the battle scars and wounds of selling.
 My friend and former colleague, Sam Silverman, summed it up beautifully recently.

 What does that mean if you are still coming through this journey?